 For all inquiries not regarding the Kids First program, please contact the Ho‘okele Family Service Center at (808) 954-8290.

 Divorce Law in Hawai‘i Program

-The Divorce Law in Hawai‘i informational program is now in its fifteenth year assisting the public in understanding divorce law.
+The Divorce Law in Hawai‘i informational program is now in its sixteenth year assisting the public in understanding divorce law.
 A companion to the Kids First program, Divorce Law in Hawai‘i offers families going through divorce guidance on how to get organized, adopt an effective frame of mind, and fairly resolve divorce issues without needless expense or conflict.